Norsk-institutt-for-samkjoring/Standard/OpenCarPoolingStandard.md

 ### Changes

-This document contains the updated version of the Open CarPool Standard (v0.9).
+This document contains the updated version of the Open CarPool Standard (v1.0).
 The standard now includes several enhancements to support a wider range of mobility solutions and improve user experience.
 Key updates and additions include:

+- **Social Features**: Added social features for matching users with similar interests or destinations.
+- **Autonomous Level**: Included autonomous driving level in the `autopilot` field.
+- **Sustainability Score**: Added a sustainability score for vehicles and rides.
+- **Webhooks**: Added support for webhooks to enable real-time updates.
+- **Background Check**: Added a field to indicate if a background check has been completed, including type and date.
+- **Real-time Sharing**: Added real-time sharing of ride information with trusted contacts.
-- **Waypoint Negotiation**: Allowing users to negotiate waypoints dynamically during a trip.
+- **Emergency Contacts**: Added a field for emergency contacts to notify during a ride.
-- **Animals in Transit**: Supporting the inclusion of animals in transit, including guide dogs, with appropriate amenities.
-- **Hidden Rides**: Introducing the option for hidden rides for enhanced privacy.
-- **Improved Vehicle Amenities**: Expanding the list of available amenities in vehicles.
-- **General Mobility Support**: Moving away from the term "cars" to encompass various future mobility solutions, including bikes and other vehicle types.
-- **Trip Pausing**: Enabling trips to be paused and resumed as needed.
-- **Post-Trip Ratings**: Allowing users to rate their experience after a trip.
-- **Trip Visibility**: Listing the number of trips a user has taken (if not hidden).
-- **Improved API**: Updated API to reflect a lot of new changes

 ---

-MIT License 2024 Norwegian Carpooling Embassy
+MIT License 2025 Norwegian Carpooling Embassy

 [top](#table-of-contents)